CrimsonEdgeHope/LabynetFriendNetworkGraph/README.md

 ```

 Follow prompts, tell the script the place to start from, then sit and have a cup of Java.

+After the script finishes job, a json file that contains all fetched data will be saved to `result` directory, which is useful for graph generation and data analysis.

 ### Config